MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ### <a name="enabling-and-disabling-mms"></a>Habilitar y deshabilitar MMS
 <a name="Troubleshooting"> </a>

 MMS está habilitado de forma predeterminada para todas las organizaciones, pero se puede deshabilitar si es necesario.
-Por ejemplo, si desea migrar manualmente todas las reuniones o si utiliza un proveedor de conferencia de audio de terceros, no deberá MMS ejecutando.
+For example, if you want to manually migrate all meetings or if you use a third-party audio conferencing provider, you may not need MMS running.
 También tiene la opción de deshabilitar temporalmente MMS.
-Por ejemplo, se pueden realizar modificaciones sustanciales en cuanto a la configuración de conferencia de audio para su organización y no desea MMS ejecutándose hasta que se completen todos los cambios.
+For example, you may be doing substantial changes to the audio conferencing settings for your organization and you don't want MMS to run until all changes are completed.

 Para ver si MMS está habilitado en su organización, ejecute el siguiente comando y observe el valor del parámetro  `MeetingMigrationEnabled`.
 Si este parámetro está ajustado en $true, MMS está habilitado.